Visaal: Plot

-Pari rejects Taimoor's proposal saying that it is too late now and that she is now engaged to Munna, but Taimoor requests to meet Pari for one last time to apologize to her and to find peace in the apology.
+Pari rejects Taimoor's proposal, saying that it is too late now and that she is now engaged to Munna, but Taimoor requests to meet Pari for one last time to apologize to her and to find peace in the apology.
 Pari agrees to meet him, on one condition: that Munna would be present at the meeting.
-However, Pari's persistent babysitter Jumman Bua forces her to go their without even informing Munna.
-Akku learns of the meeting and brainwashes Munna, saying that Pari is cheating on him, and tells Munna that he should punish Pari by killing Taimoor.
+However, Pari's persistent babysitter Jumman Bua forces her to go there without even informing Munna.
+Akku learns of the meeting and brainwashes Munna, saying that Pari is cheating on him and tells Munna that he should punish Pari by killing Taimoor.
 Akku hands Munna a fully loaded gun.
-Munna goes to kill Taimoor, but he overhears Pari and Taimoor's conversation in which Pari clearly tells Taimoor that she has chosen Munna over him because Munna has supported her in her worst times and says she will stay loyal to Munna.
+Munna goes to kill Taimoor, but he overhears Pari and Taimoor's conversation, in which Pari clearly tells Taimoor that she has chosen Munna over him because Munna has supported her in her worst times and says she will stay loyal to Munna.
 Munna is deeply touched by this.
 He later meets Taimoor and Molvi Ghufran and tells Molvi Ghufran to reunite Taimoor and Pari, and breaks off his own engagement.
 Munna disappears shortly afterwards.
-Akku cannot accept his defeat and this unleashes his utmost negative side.
+Akku cannot accept his defeat, and this unleashes his utmost negative side.

 Finally, it is Pari's mehendi ceremony, where Akku shows up, crying and begging for Pari's love.
-He tries to touch Pari's cheek while saying "Pari, meri pyaari Pari!" (meaning Pari, my beloved Pari).
-However, before he can touch her cheek, Akku is shot all of a sudden.
+He tries to touch Pari's cheek.
+However, before he can touch her, Akku is shot all of a sudden.
 Munna is revealed to have shot Akku in order to protect Pari.
-Akku dies saying "Aashiqui sabar talab, aur tamanna betaab, dil ka kya rang karoon, khoon-e-jigar honay tak" (meaning Love demands endurance while desire is consuming.
-What should be my state until obsession devours patience).
+Akku dies, expressing the failure of his love and immense affection.

 Six months pass and Taimoor and Pari are shown as a very happily married couple.